sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/ActiveAnnotations.md

 	[:Off]
 [:End:]

 ## @Data

 The annotation [:dataannon:] will turn an annotated class into a value object class.
-A class annotated with [:dataannon] is processed according to the following rules:
+A class annotated with [:dataannon:] is processed according to the following rules:

 * all fields are final, i.e. they must be declared with [:valkw:],
 * getter methods will be generated (if they do not yet exist),